junxit/us-congress-bills-110/bill.md

 # H.R.
 6064

-> To encourage, enhance, and integrate Silver Alert plans throughout the United States.
+> To encourage, enhance, and integrate Silver Alert plans throughout the United States, to authorize grants for the assistance of organizations to find missing adults, and for other purposes.